 Section 7.8 of Schedule 1 of the Operating Agreement sets forth provisions to permit any party to request and obtain Incremental ARRs by agreeing to fund upgrades necessary to support the requested rights.
 Attachment EE to the PJM Tariff is the form for the upgrade request.
-Requests must specify a source, sink and MW amount.
+Requests must specify a source, sink and MW amount, where the possible source buses include available active historical resources, Qualified Replacement Resources, zones, hubs and external interface pricing points and the sink bus is the aggregate Energy Settlement Area in the Transmission Zone or other designated Load Aggregation Zone.
+If the load sinks to the Residual Metered Load aggregation zone, the participant can elect to have its IARR sink to the aggregate load busses in the Transmission Zone.